oyzh/CSAPP-Y86/README.md

-the Computer Systems A Programmer's Perspective.
+in book Computer Systems A Programmer's Perspective.

 Y86 is a instructions set, which is very small, but it is enough to write a complement program.